maronl/credits-coins/README.md

 16/09/2014
 - implement function for admin to save user credits movements as csv
+- fix js with minify and versioning
+- added gruntfile and package.json
+- added livereload functionality (you need to install https://wordpress.org/plugins/livereload/ )

 15/09/2014
 - refine filter for the_content with a nice html alert to buy the post